Injury Attorneys | Restoring LivesTM

 Indiana continued a trend that’s been underway since the turn of this century, with the rate of workplace injury and illness down nearly 50% since 2000.
 The occupational fatality rate has not dropped quite so steadily year by year, but the most recent figure was down almost 20% across the past decade.

 Construction remains one of the most hazardous occupations.
-The number of fatal injuries was up 3% in 2014, to 611 (the most since 2009).
-Some construction workers saw a safer year, but others suffered: construction laborers enjoyed a decrease in job site deaths, but electricians saw a sharp year-over-year increase.
-Falls, slips, and trips was one of the categories with a large increase in fatalities, up 10% from the previous year.
+The number of fatal injuries was up 3 percent in 2014, to 611 (the most since 2009).
+Some construction workers saw a safer year, but others suffered: Construction laborers enjoyed a decrease in job site deaths, but electricians saw a sharp year-over-year increase.
+Falls, slips, and trips was one of the categories with a large increase in fatalities, up 10 percent from the previous year.